 - soicmp: a remote shell using ICMP protocol instead of TCP

 - pypk: a port knocker based on libpcap

 - pftpd: this is the ancestor of pyftpdlib, a multi thread based FTP server.
 Back then I still didn't know threads are evil. =)

 Like my work?

 All the stuff I work on is MIT licensed meaning you can do whatever you want with it.
 Except from small occasional donations I've never directly earned money out of my projects.
-The indirect income I get is notoriety which translated into a bunch of interesting job offers which led me to travel to US a couple of times, and I'm thankful for that.
-Nevertheless if you think my work is worth your money consider making me a donation via paypal or gittip which allows you to send recurring small tips to me.
+The indirect income I get is notoriety which translates into interesting job offers which let me travel a lot (mainly towards US), which is what I like and love.
+Nevertheless if you think my work is worth your money consider making me a donation via paypal or write me a recommendation on Linkedin.